Aleph-Alpha/std/docs/v1/postgres.md

 Returns:

 - int64: Number of rows affected by the update operation
-- error: Error if the update fails, nil on success
+- error: GORM error if the update fails, nil on success

 Note: The current implementation has a bug where it executes the query twice.
 This should be fixed to execute only once and return both values properly.